Aspher0/GilTransferer/README.md

 - Add post processing on seller, buyer, autoretainer post process and all buyers complet (When a character finishes buying, when the seller finishes setting up mannequin, when all buyers have bought all slots or on autoretainer post process when you finish sending submarines etc: send a command, move somewhere, do something ...)
 - Maybe try to remove the Simple Tweaks' `/estatelist` dependency?
 Maybe bring the tweak's source code to GilTransferer so it's not dependant on it anymore.
 Idk.
 - Related to above: Need to detect "No friend with name "..." on your current world." to be able to skip a char if they're not friend with the player for TP
+- Add an error history to quickly view who didn't get processed and why
 - Add usage instructions